costa-rica/kyber-vision-mobile-21-build/docs/TS_CONVERSION_STATUS.md

 The components are now fully typed, maintain all original functionality, and follow the project's TypeScript conventions.
 The screen supports both portrait and landscape orientations with different UI layouts optimized for each mode.

+## Implemented CreateTeam.tsx (commit )

+1. ModalAddPlayer.tsx - A modal for adding players to the team with form inputs for first name, last name, shirt number, and position selection
+2. ModalTeamYesNo.tsx - A confirmation modal for removing players from the team
+3. CreateTeam.tsx - The main screen for creating a team with team name/description inputs and player roster management

+The TypeScript implementation includes:

+- Proper type definitions for all props and state
+- Redux integration with typed selectors and dispatches
+- Navigation typing with NativeStackScreenProps
+- Interface definitions for player objects and team details
+- Proper styling with ViewStyle and TextStyle type annotations
+- Error handling and validation for form inputs

+All components follow the existing codebase patterns and use the established component architecture (ScreenFrameWithTopChildrenSmall, ButtonKvStd, etc.).